Silvergate Bank

-Silvergate Bank is a California bank founded in 1988.
-Planning to undergo liquidation procedures as of March 2023, the company began providing services for cryptocurrency users in 2016, and conducted an IPO in 2019.
-In November 2022, concerns were raised about Silvergate's health, following the fall in cryptocurrency prices and the bankruptcy of FTX.
+Silvergate Bank was a California bank founded in 1988.
+The company began providing services for cryptocurrency users in 2016, and conducted an IPO in 2019.
+In November 2022, concerns were raised about Silvergate's health, after a fall in cryptocurrency prices and the bankruptcy of FTX.
 In March 2023, the bank announced plans to wind down and liquidate.
+Its failure was one of the first in the 2023 United States banking crisis.

 Foundation and growth

 Silvergate Bank was founded as a savings and loan association.
 In 1996, it was re-capitalized and reorganized into a bank by Dennis Frank and Derek J. Eisele, but it initially remained a three-branch community bank in the San Diego region.

 In 2013, CEO Alan Lane personally invested in Bitcoin; the company launched an initiative to start serving cryptocurrency clients in 2016.
 After this, the bank grew rapidly, reaching $1.9 billion in assets and 250 clients by 2017.
 The company conducted an IPO in November 2019 at a share price of $13, and by November 2021 the price had risen by 1,580% to $219 due to the cryptocurrency bubble at the time.